 Overview of the relationship between the algebraic and group theoretical approaches. [pending]

 It is shown that general relativity can be described using the tensor product of Clifford algebras Cl(1,3) X Cl(1,3) and with elements that vary continuously in space-time.
 The consequences of extending the theory to Cl(3,3) X Cl(3,3) are investigated.

 [currently under construction]

 The Clifford algebra Cl(5,5), and its associated Lie group SO(16,16), are shown to provide a complete algebraic description of all the elementary fermions in the first generation, together with their electro-weak and strong interactions.
-Additive quantum numbers describe quark colour, and distinguish leptons and quarks.
+New quantum numbers are introduced that describe quark colour, and distinguish leptons and quarks.
 Fermion states are described by five factor projection operators that act on 32 component spinors.
 32-spinors separate into a quark 24-spinors and previously described lepton 8-spinors. u and d quarks of a given colour are also described by 8-component spinors.
 The SU(3) strong interactions are expressed in terms of 32x32 matrices.
-The lepton 8-spinor and the lepton/quark 32-spinor are interpreted as spanning two distinct space-time structures: leptonic space-time, described by the Cl(3,3) algebra, and hadronic space-time described by the Cl(5,5) algebra.
-Quarks can only exist in hadronic space-time.
-Hypothetical SU(4) gauge bosons are identified that could stabilize the boundaries separating these two types of space-time, providing an explanation of quark confinement. [on site, but remains subject to extension and revision, last updated 20 January 2014]
+The lepton 8-spinor and the lepton/quark 32-spinor are interpreted as existing in two distinct space-time structures: leptonic space-time, described by the Cl(3,3) algebra, and hadronic space-time described by the Cl(5,5) algebra.
+It is argued that quarks can only exist in the energy dense environment of hadronic space-time.
+Hypothetical SU(4) gauge bosons are identified that could stabilize the boundaries separating these two types of space-time, providing a new explanation of quark confinement. [on site, but remains subject to extension and revision, last updated 20 January 2014]

 Lounesto, Pertti, 1997 Clifford Algebras and Spinors (Cambridge University Press)